-ARTICLE XII.
+ARTICLE XI.
 ADVANCED PRACTICE NURSING, MEDICAL AND PHYSICIAN ASSISTANT STUDENTS

-12.1 Student Level of Participation

-- 12.1.1 Student Rotations through Banner Casa Grande Medical Center will be in accordance with the Banner Health Clinical Education Rotation Agreement. - 12.1.2 Students will work under the direct supervision of a college participating teaching faculty member, according to specific clinical goals and objectives developed by the college for each rotation. - 12.1.3 Clinical goals and objectives will be reviewed, in advance, by the Graduate Medical Education Committee at Banner University Medical Center Phoenix or a subcommittee to include interested BCGMC medical staff members.
-The Banner RN Professional Practice team will review clinical goals and objectives for advanced practice nursing (APRN) students. - 12.1.4 Participation in specific rotations at BCGMC is subject to prior approval of the Medical Executive Committee. - 12.1.5 The number of students participating will be reevaluated periodically and subject to change.

-12.2 Specific Medical Student Activities

-- 12.2.1 Year one and two medical students may observe only. - 12.2.2 Year three and four medical students may participate in care and management of patients. - 12.2.3 Year three and four medical students may dictate H&Ps and progress notes.
-Electronic Medical Record training (view only) must be completed prior to beginning any patient care activities. - 12.2.4 Documentation is countersigned by faculty promptly.
-Faculty members are ultimately responsible for all required components of the medical record. - 12.2.5 Students may observe or assist in surgery if it is a requirement of the rotation.
-Medical student must be able to document education of aseptic technique prior to assisting in surgery. - 12.2.6 Students may assist in surgery if a faculty member is participating and the patient has consented to this. - 12.2.7 All activities are under the direct guidance and supervision of faculty.

-12.3 Specific Physician Assistant Student Activities

-- 12.3.1 PA students may participate in care and management of patients. - 12.3.2 Electronic Medical Record training (view only) must be completed prior to beginning any patient care activities. - 12.3.3 Faculty members are responsible for all required components of the medical record. - 12.3.4 PA students may not dictate. - 12.3.5 PA students may assist in surgery if completing a family practice, obstetrics/gynecology or surgical rotation and if assisting the faculty member. - 12.3.6 PA student must be able to document education of aseptic technique prior to assisting in surgery. - 12.3.7 All activities are under the direct guidance and supervision of faculty.
+- 11.1 Student Level of Participation - 11.1.1 Student Rotations through the medical centers will be in accordance with the Banner Health Clinical Education Rotation Agreement. - 11.1.2 Students will work under the direct supervision of a college participating teaching faculty member, according to specific clinical goals and objectives developed by the college for each rotation. - 11.1.3 Clinical goals and objectives will be reviewed, in advance, by the Graduate Medical Education Committee at Banner Good Samaritan Medical Center or a subcommittee to include interested medical staff members.
+The Banner RN Professional Practice team will review clinical goals and objectives for advanced practice nursing (APRN) students. - 11.1.4 Participation in specific rotations at the medical centers are subject to prior approval of the Medical Executive Committee. - 11.1.5 The number of students participating will be reevaluated periodically and subject to change. - 11.2 Specific Medical Student Activities - 11.2.1 Year one and two medical students may observe only. - 11.2.2 Year three and four medical students may participate in care and management of patients. - 11.2.3 Year three and four medical students may dictate H&Ps and procedural notes.
+Electronic Medical Record training (view only) must be completed prior to beginning any patient care activities. - 11.2.4 Documentation is countersigned by faculty promptly.
+Faculty members are ultimately responsible for all required components of the medical record. - 11.2.5 Students may observe or assist in surgery if it is a requirement of the rotation.
+Medical student must be able to document education of aseptic technique prior to assisting in surgery. - 11.2.6 Students may assist in surgery if a faculty member is participating and the patient has consented to this. - 11.2.7 All activities are under the direct guidance and supervision of faculty. - 11.3 Specific Physician Assistant Student Activities - 11.3.1 PA students may participate in care and management of patients. - 11.3.2 Electronic Medical Record training (view only) must be completed prior to beginning any patient care activities. - 11.3.3 Faculty members are responsible for all required components of the medical record. - 11.3.4 PA students may not dictate. - 11.3.5 PA students may assist in surgery if completing a family practice, obstetrics/gynecology or surgical rotation and if assisting the faculty member. - 11.3.6 PA student must be able to document education of aseptic technique prior to assisting in surgery. - 11.3.7 All activities are under the direct guidance and supervision of faculty.

-12.4 Specific APRN Student Activities
+11.4 Specific APRN Student Activities